What is an X-ray Examination?

 X-rays are a form of energy that exists in nature.
-They emanate from outer space, rocks, and even soil.
+Background radiation emanates from cosmic rays, rocks, and even soil.
 An x-ray examination is a simple, painless test that uses x-rays to take pictures of the inside of your body to help your doctor make a diagnosis.
-The type of x-ray exam your doctor orders is determined by the type of information he or she needs to help make a diagnosis and the part of your body about which information is needed.
+The type of x-ray exam your doctor orders is determined by the type of information he or she needs to help make a diagnosis and the part of your body being examined.